Foster Care

 All children in foster care in Ohio are eligible for Medicaid, which covers a wide range of medical and dental services.

-This ensures that children in care receive the necessary health care without placing a financial burden on foster parents.
+This ensures that children in foster care receive necessary health care without placing a financial burden on foster parents.
 Medicaid covers doctor visits, hospital stays, prescriptions, mental health services, dental care, and vision care.

 What Disqualifies You As a Foster Parent in Ohio?